SR 11 – 7 Regulations

 Model Risk Management (MRM)

 There are a number of ways to approach model risk management, but one common approach is to establish a model risk management framework.
-This framework should identify the key risks associated with ML models and establish processes for assessing and mitigating those risks.
+This framework should identify the key risks associated with AI models and establish processes for assessing and mitigating those risks.

 SR 11-7

-SR 11-7 (Supervision and Regulatory Letter SR 11-7) guidance on MRM in the banking sector was released by the United States Federal Reserve and Office of the Comptroller of the Currency (OCC) in 2011 specific to the financing sector for algorithmic accountability act providing requirements for how a model should be developed, tested, validated and governed.
+SR 11-7 (Supervision and Regulatory Letter SR 11-7) guidance on MRM of AI models in the banking sector was released by the United States Federal Reserve and Office of the Comptroller of the Currency (OCC) in 2011 specific to the financing sector for algorithmic accountability act providing requirements for how a model should be developed, tested, validated and governed.

 The guidelines are intended to help banks whenever to identify, assess, and manage risks due to inaccurate models, data quality issues, model complexity, or incorrect model implementation.